 The laid-back vibe of Sorrento will charm you and will leave you wanting more.

-You can make Sorrento your base camp since it will be easy to travel around the Amalfi Coast from here.
+You can make Sorrento your base camp, as it is easy to travel around the Amalfi Coast from here.

 Where to stay in Sorrento

-- Monica B & B in Sorrento – set up high on the hills above Sorrento, peaceful and quiet.
-With fresh breakfast, breathtaking views, they provide a shuttle to/from the main city area to the villa every couple of hours.
+• Monica B & B in Sorrento is set up high on the hills above Sorrento, peaceful and quiet.
+It offers a fresh breakfast and breathtaking views.
+They also provide a shuttle to/from the main city area to the villa every couple of hours.

 Find out when they are free here!

-- Grand Hotel Aminta – great all Italian traditional food, beautiful pool, incredible views, and a convenient shuttle bus.
+• Grand Hotel Aminta offers great traditional Italian food, a beautiful pool, incredible views, and a convenient shuttle bus.

 Take a look at their prices here!